 Vector Biocontainment Laboratory

-To facilitate research on infectious diseases that are classified as a major public health threat such as SARS CoV-2, Lyme disease, Powassan encephalitis, West Nile encephalitis, Zika virus disease, Chikungunya virus disease, Dengue fever and Malaria at different biocontainment levels (BSL-2, ABSL-2, BSL-3, and ABSL-3).
+The VBL will facilitate research on infectious diseases that are classified as a major public health threat, such as COVID-19, Lyme disease, West Nile encephalitis, zika virus disease, chikungunya virus disease, dengue fever, malaria, Powassan encephalitis and other emerging infectious diseases at different biocontainment levels (BSL-2, ABSL-2, ACL-2, BSL-3, ACL-3 and ABSL-3).

 The VBL will provide an avenue for researchers to collaborate on cutting-edge research on emerging infectious diseases with the overall objective of developing novel countermeasures to control and prevent infections.